DataDog/datadog-agent/docs/dev/agent_dev_env.md

 ## Installing dependencies

 From the root of `datadog-agent`, run `invoke deps`.
-This will use `go` to install the necessary dependencies.
+This uses `go` to install the necessary dependencies.

 ## System or Embedded?